Get an Appointment with a Lawyer Now

 The Views of Children in Parenting Matters

 Parenting matters are determined based on a court’s assessment of what is in the best interests of the child or children.
-The Family Law Act sets out what factors are to be considered in assessing what is in the best interests of a child.
-These include the views of children if they are known.
-In many cases, it is not possible to ascertain the child’s views or for these to be taken into consideration.
-This may be because the child is too young to articulate views.
-However, where a child does express a view, the court must consider and give weight to their views in accordance with their age and maturity and the circumstances in which their views were expressed.
+The Family Law Act sets out a number of factors that are to be considered in assessing what is in the best interests of a child.
+Once of these considerations is to take into account the views of children if they are known.
+However, it is not always possible to ascertain the child’s views or for these to be taken into consideration.
+For example, this may be because the child is too young to articulate views or declines to express their position.
+However, where a child does express a view, the court must consider the child’s view in their decision, giving the appropriate weight to this view in accordance with their age and maturity and the circumstances in which their views were expressed.

 How do children express their views?

-Courts hearing family law matters do not allow the children to participate directly in the proceedings.
+In family law Courts, children are not allowed to participate directly in the proceedings.
+This is to ensure that they are unnecessarily burdened.
 However, various methods exist for courts to obtain the views of the children indirectly.
 These include:

-- Ordering the preparation of a Family Report.
+• Ordering the preparation of a Family Report.
 A Family Report is prepared by a psychologist or social worker appointed by the court who interviews all the parties involved, including parents, children and other family members.
 The report writer assesses the family situation and makes recommendations for suitable parenting arrangements.
 Family Report writers will often ask the children where they would like to live and what arrangements they would like to have for contact with each parents.
-How a report writer asks these questions will depend on the age and maturity of the child as well as on the family situation and what form of questioning is appropriate.
+The report writer will ask appropriate questions to gather the above information depending on the age and maturity of the child as well as on the family situation.

-- Hearing evidence of what children have said about matters relevant to their welfare.
-An exception to the rule against hearsay exists in relation to representations made by children under Section 69ZV of the Family Law Act.
+• Hearing evidence of what children have said about matters relevant to their welfare.
+An exception to the rule against hearsay exists in relation to representations made by children under Section 102NM of the Family Law Act.
 This exception exists to make sure children do not have to give evidence in parenting proceedings themselves, except where it is absolutely necessary.

 Can a child be called as a witness?